ksloan/blt/README.md

 ## Installation

-Right now the .blt extension is still in bet.
+Right now the .blt extension is still in development.

 To install, first download the latest `blt-#.#.#.vsix` bundle from [the release list](https://github.com/ksloan/blt/releases) and, then add it to vscode using one of these two methods: